ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   published URIs are not able to accept reports (e.g., the URI refers to a service that is unreachable, or all provided URIs specify size limits exceeded by the generated record), the Mail Receiver SHOULD send a short report (see {#error-reports}) indicating that a report
+   published URIs are not able to accept reports (e.g., the URI refers to a service that is unreachable, or all provided URIs specify size limits exceeded by the generated record), the Mail Receiver SHOULD send a short report (see Section 7.2.2) indicating that a report is

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 32]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 32]

 Internet-Draft                  DMARCbis                      March 2020

-   is available but could not be sent.
+   available but could not be sent.
 The Mail Receiver MAY cache that data and try again later, or MAY discard data that could not be sent.

 7.2.1.1.
 Email